Harper College will be closed Wednesday, November 27 through Sunday, December 1 for Thanksgiving Break.

 Masuma shares in her scholarship essay, “My future education and career goals are deeply rooted in my passion for psychology and mental health advocacy.
 My ultimate goal is to make a difference in how mental health is perceived and supported in my community.
 I want to break the stigma surrounding mental health in Pakistan.
 The HOPE Scholarship enables me to pursue my goals and contribute to breaking the societal taboos surrounding mental health in my home country.”

-Image of Audrey Parker Audrey Parker is studying engineering, with a goal of obtaining a Bachelor of Science in biomedical engineering.
+Audrey Parker is studying engineering, with a goal of obtaining a Bachelor of Science in biomedical engineering.
 She notes that her interest in the field stems from observing her mother’s career as an oncology pharmacist.
-She hopes to pursue areas such as regenerative medicine, robotic biomaterials, nanorobotics, neural engineering or soft robotics.
+She plans on pursuing a specialization in biomaterials with a strong focus on tissue engineering and regenerative medicine.

 Audrey maintains a 4.0 GPA and has demonstrated leadership through a wide range of extracurricular activities and community service.
 She was a 4-year varsity swim and dive team member and badminton athlete during high school.
 Audrey, a dedicated tenor saxophone player, participated in District 214 honors orchestra, honors band, jazz band ensembles, the Arlington Heights Community Concert Band, and the Schaumburg Youth Orchestra.
 She is a member of the Harper Honors program and has performed service activities in partnership with Habitat for Humanity.